 Indeed, the main finding of the qualitative mobile app research study was that 98% of our mobile site guidelines were found to apply to mobile apps as well.

-For example, subpages were observed to cause issues during mobile website usability testing and, similarly, subpages were observed to cause issues during mobile app testing.
+For example, subpages were observed to cause issues during mobile website and, similarly, subpages were observed to cause issues during mobile app testing.

 Considering that almost all of the content that has to be provided to support the e-commerce journey is the same on mobile websites and mobile apps, a strong alignment between mobile websites and mobile apps is perhaps to be expected.